mtamc/masterduel_readability/README.md

 This is a personal playground built on top of
 <https://github.com/RndUser0/YGOMD-Improve_Card_Text_Readibility>

+No instructions on what to do with this, but if you would like any, feel free to ask and I'll help you.

 ### Current features

 - Numbered card effects separated by single newlines